tappytaps/iosFakeCarrier/README.md

 ```

-This will set time in status bar to 13:22 (or 1:22 pm if you are in US).
+This will set time in the status bar to 13:22 (or 1:22 pm if you are in the US).
 The time is localized - based on your language settings.
-This `setLocalizedStatusBarWithTime` also automtically adds carrier name based on language settings - for example in USA it is AT&T, in
+This `setLocalizedStatusBarWithTime` also automatically adds carrier name based on language settings - for example in the USA it is AT&T, in
 Germany T-Mobile DE and so on.
 Feel free to create pull request with carrier info for other countries / languages, there is only few
 of them now.